 c) Formal Semantic Discovery Query Language (SDQL) to express a large type of queries;

 d) Formal Semantic Resolution Query Mechanism (SRQM) necessary to reduce locally a complex query into a number of simpler queries.

-Note that, AFAIK, points a, b, c, and d, are not actually part of the oneM2M standard.

 Source

-ETSI TR 103 714: “SmartM2M; Study for oneM2M Discovery and Query use cases and requirements”
+ETSI TR 103 714: “SmartM2M; Study for oneM2M Discovery and Query use cases and requirements”.

 Actors

-5 M2M Devices (M2MD), also known as Application Entities (AE) X of type T1, Y of type T2, Z of type T3, V of type T4, and W of type T5.
+5 Application Entities (AE) X of type T1, Y of type T2, Z of type T3, V of type T4, and W of type T5.

-2 M2M Application Providers (M2MAP), also known as Middle Node Common Service Entities (MN-CSE) P, and Q.
+2 Middle Node Common Service Entities (MN-CSE) P, and Q.

-A M2MSP is a service provider having a local database containing information on their M2MD.
-The local database include location information (where each device is currently located), the device type, etc. We let P and Q have some “Contractual Regulatory and Security Relationship” (CRSR) with A.
+A MN-CSE has a local database containing information on their registered AE.
+The local database includes location information (where each device is currently located), the device type, etc. Let P and Q have some “Semantic Discovery Agreement” (SDA) with A. SDA can be relaxed inside a single Service Provider, see Note 2 in Subsection 12.1.4.

-4 M2M Service Providers (M2MSP), also known as Infrastructure Node Common Service Entities (IN-CSE) A, B, C, and D.
+4 Infrastructure Node Common Service Entities (IN-CSE) A, B, C, and D.

-A M2MSP is a service provider having a database containing information on their M2MD.
-The local database include location information (where each device is currently located), the device type, etc. We let A,B,C, and D have CRSR each other’s.
+A IN-CSE has a local database containing information on their registered MN-CSE and AE.
+The local database includes location information (where each device is currently located), the device type, etc. Let A,B,C, and D have some “Semantic Discovery Agreement” (SDA) each other’s.

+Kinds of SDA

-In an hypothetical analogy with the Border Gateway Protocol 4 (BGP4, https://tools.ietf.org/html/rfc4271), we could envisage (TBD in T2) 3 kinds of CRSR between M2MSP, namely:
+In an hypothetical analogy with the Border Gateway Protocol 4 (BGP4, https://tools.ietf.org/html/rfc4271), 3 kinds of SDA between MN-CSE and IN-CSE are possible, namely:

-CRSR IN {CUSTOMER, PROVIDER, PEER}.
+SDA IN {CUSTOMER, PROVIDER, PEER}.

-The three CRSR can intuitively be explained as follows:
+The three SDA can intuitively be explained as follows:

-CSE1 PEER CSE2: CSE1 and CSE2 mutually shares infrastructure, MN-CSE, and AE for free.
+CSE1 CUSTOMER of CSE2: CSE1 takes advantage of the infrastructure, MN-CSE, and AE registered in CSE2, and also shares security policies of CSE2.

-CSE1 PROVIDER CSE2: CSE1 offers on a contractual basis infrastructure, MN-CSE, and AE (for example CSE2 pays a monthly bill to CSE1 on the basis of the usage of the infrastructure, MN-CSE, and AE of CSE1, and shares security policies of CSE1).
+CSE2 PROVIDER of CSE1: conversely, CSE2 offer usage of its infrastructure, and registered MN-CSE, and AE to CSE1.
+CSE1 again shares security policies of CSE2.

-CSE1 CUSTOMER of CSE2: CSE1 takes advantage of the infrastructure, MN-CSE, and AE of CSE1 and offers to the latter the usage of MN-CSE and AE registered in its domain
+CSE1 PEER CSE2: CSE1 and CSE2 mutually shares infrastructure, MN-CSE, and AE and common security policies.

+Note 1.
+CUSTOMER and PROVIDER SDAs are asymmetric relations, while PEER SDA is a symmetric relation one.

+Note 2.
+Inside a single Service Provider SDA is not required (i.e. SDA=PEER).

 Pre-conditions

-We consider the following topology:
+Consider the following topology:

 Triggers